vmware/dod-compliance-and-automation/content/en/docs/Support/_index.md

 For some production environments, failure to test before implementation may lead to a loss of required functionality.
 Evaluating the risks and benefits to a system’s particular circumstances and requirements is the system owner's responsibility.
 The evaluated risks resulting from not applying specified configuration settings must be approved by the responsible Authorizing Official.

 Furthermore, VMware implies no warranty that the application of all specified configurations will make a system 100 percent secure.
 Security guidance is provided for the Department of Defense.
-While other agencies and organizations are free to use it, care must be given to ensure that all applicable security guidance is applied both at the device hardening level as well as the architectural level.
+While other agencies and organizations may use it, care must be given to ensure that all applicable security guidance is applied both at the device hardening level as well as the architectural level.
 Some of the controls may not be configurable in environments outside the DoDIN.